 16/10 Triple Whammy 9.30am, Royal College of Surgeons 4/12 24th Westminster Lecture 6pm, Church House 18/09ETSC PIN Talk Rome

 The Parliamentary Advisory Council for Transport Safety (PACTS) is a registered charity.
-It supports the All-Party Parliamentary Group for Transport Safety.
+It has supported the All-Party Parliamentary Group for Transport Safety

 Its charitable objective is "To protect human life through the promotion of transport safety for the public benefit".
 Its aim is to advise and inform members of the House of Commons and of the House of Lords on air, rail and road safety issues.